Approximate Isomorphism of Metric Structures: Introduction

 Here are the rest of the notational conventions used in this paper.

 \begin{nota}

-\begin{itemize} \item For any metric space $(X,d)$ and any $A\subseteq X$, we will write $\dc (A,d)$ for the metric density character of $A$ with regards to $d$, is the minimum cardinality of a $d$-dense subset of $A$.
+\begin{itemize} \item For any metric space $(X,d)$ and any $A\subseteq X$, we will write $\dc (A,d)$ for the metric density character of $A$ with regards to $d$, i.e., the minimum cardinality of a $d$-dense subset of $A$.
 We will drop the $d$ if the metric is clear from context.

 \item To avoid confusion with the established logical roles of $\wedge$ and $\vee$ we will avoid using this notation for $\min$ and $\max$ but in the interest of conciseness we will let $x \uparrow y \coloneqq \max(x,y)$ and $x \downarrow y \coloneqq \min(x,y)$.
 Note that $\mathfrak{M} \models \varphi \uparrow \psi \leq 0$ if and only if $\mathfrak{M} \models \varphi \leq 0$ and $\mathfrak{M} \models \psi \leq 0$, and likewise $\mathfrak{M} \models \varphi \downarrow \psi \leq 0$ if and only if $\mathfrak{M} \models \varphi \leq 0$ or $\mathfrak{M} \models \psi \leq 0$.